You can absolutely meal prep on a budget whether you’re trying to cut down expenses or money is just really tight right now.

 If you’re cooking for two, you’ll have to double each recipe to 2 servings.

-This meal plan is not customizable or editable – but if that’s something you want to be able to do in the future, you can in the WWL Meal Prep Program where we provide weekly meal plans, grocery lists and new recipes like the ones below as well as access to a customizable meal planning tool where you can create your own plans.
+This meal plan is not customizable or editable!
+If that’s something you want to be able to do in the future, you can in the WWL Meal Prep Program where we provide weekly meal plans, grocery lists and new recipes like the ones below as well as access to a customizable meal planning tool where you can create your own plans.

 Just note that the recipes and grocery list include some extras that might bring you over $25, but these are items you may already have (such as spices and other dry goods) and they’re not necessary to make the recipes work.